Fishbone resonance structure in the attosecond transient absorption spectroscopy of graphene: Analytical investigation of “fish bone” resonance structure in the ATAS spectrum

-For simplicity, we separate the influences of intraband and interband transition on the ATAS.
-In the two-dimensional four-band model of Fig. 2(a), we close the interband transition between conduction and valence bands, i.e. we set $\textit{\textbf{D}}_{cv}(\textbf{k})$ to be $0$.
-The corresponding ATAS is presented in Fig. 2(b).
-By comparing Fig. 2(b) and Fig. 1(d), it can be obtained that interband transition have a significant effect on the ATAS near $\textsc{K}$ point, however, it plays a little role on that of $\Gamma$ and $\textsc{M}$ points.
-The underlying mechanism is that the electrons near the K point can easily transition from the valence band to the conduction band due to the small energy gap.
-As a result, X-ray absorption capability of the valence band in enhanced while that of the conduction band is weakened.
-Therefore, compared with Fig. 2(b), the ATAS around $\textsc{K}$ point in Fig. 1(d) is significantly brighter.
-At $\textsc{M}$ and $\Gamma$ points, however, the wider energy gaps block this interband transition process.
-And the generation mechanism of the ATAS is intraband transition.
-In the following work, we mainly investigate the mechanism of the ATAS near $\textsc{M}$ and $\Gamma$ points.
+We first study the influence of intraband and interband transitions on the ATAS spectrum.
+In the two-dimensional four-band model in Fig. 1(b), we block the interband transition between the valence and conduction bands, as shown in Fig. 3(a).
+The corresponding ATAS spectrum is presented in Fig. 3(b).
+By comparing Fig. 3(b) and Fig. 2(c), one can obtain that the interband transition has a significant effect on the ATAS spectrum near the $\textsc{K}$ point; however, it plays a small role in the spectrum at the $\Gamma$ and $\textsc{M}$ points.
+The underlying mechanism is that for the band model in Fig. 1(b), the electrons near the $\textsc{K}$ point can be easily excited from the valence band to the conduction band by the IR laser.
+This process blocks the transition of electrons from the $g_{2}$ band to the $c$ band under the X-ray pulse excitation and therefore results in an absorption decrease near the $\textsc{K}$ point, as shown in Fig. 2.
+At the $\textsc{M}$ and $\Gamma$ points, however, the wider energy gaps block interband transition process caused by the IR laser, and the generation mechanism of the ATAS spectrum arises from the intraband dynamics of electrons.
+In the following work, we mainly investigate the mechanism of the “fish bone” structure near $\textsc{M}$ and $\Gamma$ points.